-Journal of Sociology offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Journal of Sociology offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Submission of articles

 All submissions should be made online at the Journal of Sociology SageTRACK website http://mc.manuscriptcentral.com/jos